polarmobile/coffeescript-style-guide/README.md

 <a name="js_specific_classes" />
 ## Javascript-specific classes
 Use additional JS-specific classes to seperate logic and styling.
-Use following naming convention for JS-specific classes:
+Use following naming conventions:
   * Choose meaningful class names
   * If a 'styling' class already exists, prefix it with 'js-'
   * If the element has no 'styling' class, choose your own with 'js-' prefix